Last updated on October 2nd, 2019 at 09:09 am

 Of course I don’t have any progress photos.
 I made it during nap times, which are fewer and farther between these days (dreaded four-month sleep regression!).
 My sleep-deprived brain totally forgot to take photos.
 Thankfully, the cut file makes it easy to create this fun candy box.

 I created two cut files to fit the popcorn box perfectly.
 The red lines in the file can be changed to “score” lines in the Cricut Design Space so that you’ll have the correct fold every time.
 Make sure to “attach” the score lines to the paper layer so it scores in the right place.
-If you don’t have the scoring tool (on sale, as of this post!), you can just hide these lines and fold yourself.
+If you don’t have the scoring stylus or scoring wheel (Maker only), you can just hide these lines and fold yourself.

 The two pieces and can be glued or taped together using the tabs.
 I used double-sided tape and it worked great.